2026 Program Orientation!

 • Community/Urban Gardener Track

 This track is for those growing produce/farm products at the community garden or home garden scale.
 It is also ideal for those individuals who are interested in improving their skill for volunteering at an urban farm or community garden.
-Topics in this track include: Land Access, Finding Urban Ag Resources, Social Media and Outreach, Crop Planning, Container Growing, Season Extension, Integrated Pest Management, Irrigation, Soil Health and Composting, Working with Volunteers, Community Partnerships, and Regenerative Systems.
-Participants will also get to choose a special topic workshop: Beekeeping, Hydroponics, Pollinator Gardens, Small Equipment Usage, Fruit Trees.
+Topics in this track include: Seed Starting, Planting Tending, Land Access, Finding Urban Ag Resources, Social Media and Outreach, Crop Planning, Container Growing, Season Extension, Integrated Pest Management, Irrigation, Soil Health and Composting, Working with Volunteers, Community Partnerships, and Regenerative Systems.

 Those that complete the track will receive a certificate of course completion.